project-humix/humix-think/README.md

 Currently the core Humix module that comes with Humix framework is ‘humix-dialog-module’.
 This module use speech-recognition and text-to-speech engines  to support basic interaction with robot.
 Find more information about humix-dialog-module [here](https://github.com/project-humix/humix-dialog-module).

+To persist various configuration, Humix could use 'Redis' or 'Couchdb' as storage.
+'Redis' is currently the default storage because of its lightweight and efficiency.
+When running humix-think using docker container, the image embeds a 'Redis' server to reduce the dependency.

 # Hardware Requirement